kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

   owner: "bar"
 ```

+The Kairos configuration file allows to setup features of Kairos and system settings as well.
+A YAML file is used, similarly to [cloud-init](https://cloud-init.io/) which allows to specify both in the same unique file.

 ## Syntax

-Kairos supports the standard `cloud-init` syntax, and the extended syntax which is based on [yip](https://github.com/mudler/yip).
+Kairos supports a portion of the standard `cloud-init` syntax, and the extended syntax which is based on [yip](https://github.com/mudler/yip).

 Examples using the extended notation for running K3s as agent or server are in [examples](https://github.com/kairos-io/kairos/tree/master/examples).